An improved upper bound for the second eigenvalue on tori: Preliminaries

 \subsection{Dirichlet energy}

-Our goal is to construct a proper embedding of $T$ into $S^n$, and then compute the Dirichlet energy of trial functions for $\lambda_2(T,g)$ using the methods described in the previous section.
-This work is inspired by El Soufi-Ilias-Ros~\cite{EIR97} and El Soufi-Ilias~\cite{EI02}.
+In this subsection, we consider an embedding of $T$ into $S^n$, and compute the Dirichlet energy of trial functions for $\lambda_2(T,g)$ using the method of the previous subsection.
+This idea is inspired by El~Soufi-Ilias-Ros~\cite{EIR97} and El~Soufi-Ilias~\cite{EI02}.